jguarino17/kazpa-chat-clean/knowledge/canon/vps.md

 Key benefits:
 - MT5 stays open continuously
 - Software runs uninterrupted
-- Accessible from any device via Microsoft Remote Desktop
+- Accessible from any device via Microsoft App
 - Not affected by local computer shutdowns, sleep mode, or internet drops

 A VPS is strongly recommended for all kazpa users, especially those running VistaONE continuously.